-There are four main components in Zeebe's architecture: client, gateway, brokers, and exporters.
+There are four main components in Zeebe's architecture: clients, gateways, brokers, and exporters.

-In Camunda Cloud, you work exclusively with clients.
-Gateway, broker, and exporters are pre-configured to provide the service, but are not themselves accessible.
+In Camunda 8, you work exclusively with clients.
+Gateways, brokers, and exporters are pre-configured to provide the service, but are not accessible.

 In local or private cloud deployments, all components are relevant.